5 min read By Mike VanVickle

 Successful multifamily BPS compliance requires effective tenant communication.
 Property managers should:

 Highlight Potential Rent Impacts In many cases, building energy improvements can be recovered through modest rent increases over time.
 Transparent communication about this dynamic helps tenants understand the value and long-term benefit of improvements.
+A $5,000/month reduction in building energy costs might support a $1-2/sq ft/year rent increase over time, which tenants can evaluate against the benefit of improved building quality.

 Implementation Challenges Unique to Multifamily